hotio/website/docs/containers/cloudflareddns.md

     -v /<host_folder_config>:/config \
     hotio/cloudflareddns
 ```

-The [highlighted](https://hotio.dev/containers/cloudflareddns) variables are all optional, the values you see are the defaults.

 Possible values for `DETECTION_MODE` are `dig-google.com`, `dig-opendns.com`, `dig-whoami.cloudflare`, `curl-icanhazip.com`, `curl-wtfismyip.com`, `curl-showmyip.ca`, `curl-da.gd`, `curl-seeip.org` and `curl-ifconfig.co`.
 If you want to get the local ip from a network interface, use something like `local:eth0` as `DETECTION_MODE`.